 Local Alerts for Local Emergencies

-Any message regarding the safety, property or welfare of the community will be disseminated using the SoCoAlert system.
+Any message regarding the safety, property or welfare of the residents of Sonoma County, California, will be disseminated using the SoCoAlert system.
 These may include evacuation notifications, shelter-in-place orders, boil water advisories, tsunami warnings, and flood warnings.

 Did you miss a SoCoAlert?